 Benefits of abdominal breathing

-- may eliminate harmful effects of stress in your body
+- may eliminate the harmful effects of stress on your body

 - may lower heart rate